realpython/reader/README.md

 ## How to use

 The Real Python Feed Reader is a command line application.
-To see a list of the [latest Real Python articles](https://realpython.com/) simply call the program:
+To see a list of the [latest Real Python tutorials](https://realpython.com/) simply call the program:

     $ realpython
-    The latest articles from Real Python (https://realpython.com/) 0 Logging in Python
+    The latest tutorials from Real Python (https://realpython.com/) 0 Logging in Python
       1 The Best Python Books
       2 Conditional Statements in Python